Automox Remote Tools with Splashtop – Full User Guide

 Before a Remote Control session can display or control the screen for macOS end devices, the end user must grant macOS permissions when the Splashtop Streamer is first installed.

-Remote Control permissions on macOS are granted per logged-in user, not per device.
+Remote Tools permissions on macOS are granted per logged-in user, not per device.

 End users must enter their password to approve required permissions, but administrator privileges are not required.